 Due to declining community college enrollment and lack of programmatic growth, UM-T has struggled to maintain stable enrollment.
-It is anticipated that overall enrollment will decrease in subsequent years.
+Overall enrollment is anticipated to decrease in subsequent years.
 Data from ICC and NEMCC indicate a 35%-40% decrease in the number of students graduating with a degree that would allow for immediate transfer to UM-T or any other 4-year institution.
 A loss of one in three potential transfer students will create significant challenges.